aakash1104/cs-guide/Outlines/research.md

 ## Research in CS for undergrads

-- Davis is primarily a research based institute, and undergrad research is highly encouraged.
+- Davis (and all UC's) is primarily a research based institute, and undergrad research is highly encouraged.

 - If you're interested in doing research in a CS related field, there are tons